 Larson and Kirtman (2015b) establish a coupled model framework to isolate coupled instability induced SST error growth in the ENSO region.
 The necessary details of the experimental design are discussed below.
 The model used is the National Center for Atmospheric Research (NCAR) Community Climate System Model, version 4 (CCSM4) with nominal 1° horizontal resolution and pre-industrial forcing (Gent et al., 2011).
 The model is compromised of an atmosphere, ocean, land, and sea-ice models, all connected through a flux coupler.
 CCSM4 is also part of the North American Multimodel Ensemble (NMME) prediction system (Kirtman et al., 2014); therefore, diagnosing error growth behavior in this model is of particular interest because of its use in real-time seasonal climate prediction.
 CCSM4 simulates a realistic ENSO with a 3-6-yr period and seasonal phase-locking, yet overestimates the SST variability by about 30% (Deser et al., 2012).
 ENSO characteristics, including El Niño/La Niña asymmetry and diversity of spatial patterns are also generally realistic (Capotondi, 2013) despite having a cold tongue bias typical of coupled models (Deser et al., 2012).

-The methodology consists of: i) a free-running, mechanically decoupled CCSM4 simulation integrated for 100 model years named the Climatological Wind Experiment (CWE) and ii) using i) as a suite of initial conditions from which to branch error growth ensembles.
+The methodology consists of: i) a free-running, mechanically decoupled CCSM4 simulation integrated for 100 model years named the Climatological Wind Experiment (CWE) and ii) using i) as a suite of initial conditions from which to branch error growth ensemble experiments.
 Mechanically decoupling the air-sea interface is implemented by forcing the ocean with the model’s daily climatological wind stresses, while leaving the atmosphere and buoyancy fluxes unconstrained.
 Due to the lack of dynamic wind support, the CWE does not support coupled instabilities, an ENSO cycle, or large subsurface heat content precursors.
-Furthermore, practically no interannual SST variability in the tropical Pacific occurs in the CWE, resulting in a reduction of the overlying zonal wind stress variability by nearly 80%.
-The remaining equatorial variability, characterized by ENSO-independent noise-driven perturbations, can be treated as errors in the initial conditions of the branched error ensembles.
+Furthermore, practically there is no interannual tropical Pacific SST variability in the CWE.
+Consistently, the overlying zonal wind stress variability is redcued by nearly 80%.
+The remaining equatorial variability, characterized by ENSO-independent noise-driven perturbations, can be treated as errors in the initial conditions of the branched error ensemble experiments.

 Every two months, a simulation is branched from the CWE initial conditions with the wind constraint released, giving perturbations in the atmosphere and ocean the opportunity to generate coupled instabilities (e.g., Philander et al., 1984; Anderson and McCreary, 1985; Hirst, 1986; Battisti, 1988; Battisti and Hirst, 1989; Kessler and McPhaden, 1995).
-Simulations are branched every January, March, May, July, and September for 60 model years, creating 5 ensembles of 60 members each.
+More specifically, simulations are branched every January, March, May, July, and September for 60 model years, creating 5 ensembles for each of 60 members.
 The March error ensemble is chosen for much of the analysis here due to its proximity to the SPB.
 Any reference to the “error ensemble” hereafter is strictly for the 60 March initialized cases, although all ensembles are discussed in a later section.

 6.4 Niño-3.4 SST Growth